Onset of universality in the dynamical mixing of a pure state: Ensemble of a randomly evolved pure state

 In this section we present a simple model consisting of an ensemble of quantum systems initially prepared in the same state $\ket{\Psi_0}$ and evolving under the influence of a different Hamiltonian.
-We assume a finite dimensional system, so that the initial state of each member of the ensemble can be represented by a state vector in a Hilbert space of dimension $N$.
-The dynamics of the $l-$th particle is governed by a random Hamiltonian $H_l$ belonging to an ensemble that will be later specified.
-The time-dependent state vector of each quantum system can be expressed as ($\hbar=1$)
+We assume a finite dimensional system, so that the state of each member of the ensemble can be represented by a state vector in a Hilbert space of dimension $N$.
+The dynamics of the $l$-th member is governed by a random Hamiltonian $H_l$ belonging to an ensemble that will be later specified.
+The time-dependent state vector of each realisation of the ensemble can be expressed as